fiskra/sample-web-service/readMe.md

 | POST http://MyService/Persons/1 | Update the existing person where PersonID=1 |

 #### Statelessness

+> No client session state on the server.

 Rest web service is stateless which means there is no conversational state between client and server.
 A request is sent, and it is not related old requests or others.
 HTTP is a stateless protocol by design and you need to do something extra to implement a stateful service using HTTP.
 But it is really easy to implement stateful services with current technologies.